anderote/anderote.github.io/_portfolio/2016-04-30-Simulating-LEO-Orbit-Satellites.md

 The potential for Ka-band communication technologies are hampered by atmospheric absorption - since atmospheric penetration is a function of elevation angle, Ka-band satellites suffer greatly when close to the horizon.
 This motivated our research into conducting a statistical analysis of line-of-sight access parameters, like azimuthal and elevation angles of bearing, range, and relative velocity

+{% include gallery caption="Simulations in STK with results processed in MATLAB" %}

 ## The Solution